Prerequisite: C or better in CS 211 or CS 222.

 (6) Keep an untouched copy of your final code submission.
 It is important that you not touch your programs once you have made your final submission.
 If there are any submission problems, consideration for credit will only be given if it can be verified that the programs were not changed after being submitted.

-(7) Code must run on Zeus using gcc.
+(7) Code must run on either Zeus or Mason gcc.
 Students may develop

-however, that submitted projects must run under the gcc compiler available
+that submitted projects must run under a C compiler available either on

-on Zeus.
-Your documentation should clearly state which software was used
+Zeus or Mason.
+Your documentation should clearly state which software was

-for compilation, and once makefiles are introduced, a makefile should be
+used for compilation, and once makefiles are introduced, a makefile should

 given due to compiler incompatibilities.